Fresh Roasted Coffee's Origin Trip to Colombia

 Whether you are looking to buy coffee or learn more about our company, we believe it is important to know where the coffee you decide to purchase comes from.

-At Fresh Roasted Coffee, we invest in origin trips to unique coffee regions, striving to establish direct trade relationships, to educate ourselves and to help farms, coops and programs build a sustainable foundation for quality coffee production.
+At Fresh Roasted Coffee, we invest in origin trips to unique coffee regions, striving to establish direct trade relationships, to educate ourselves and help farms, coops, and programs build a sustainable foundation for quality coffee production.

 In the late summer of 2017, CEO of Fresh Roasted Coffee, Andrew Oakes, boarded a flight bound for one of the most well-renowned coffee origins in the world, Colombia.

-Promoting high quality coffee production isn’t a short term effort, it sets practices in place for ongoing quality control and care that have a lasting residual impact for the environment, coffee production and farmers.
+Promoting high-quality coffee production isn't a short-term effort.
+It sets practices in place for ongoing quality control and care that have a lasting residual impact on the environment, coffee production, and farmers.

 During the origin trip, Oakes was able to meet and establish relationships with a wide range of smallholder Colombian coffee farmers.
 Connecting with producers in the specialty coffee industry is a unique opportunity that helps establish a solid foundation of trust and support.
 Along with developing relationships, Oakes had the opportunity to cup and evaluate some of Colombia's finest specialty coffees.

-Incentivizing high quality coffee production by paying higher premiums, farmers, exporters, and buyers are able to work together to establish relationships that support one another's success.
-In turn, increasing high quality, sustainable coffee farming protects biodiversity, improves production output, supports farmers with the income they need to sustain their businesses and support their families, increases demand from consumers and purchasers, and sheds more visibility unto the specific region in which the specialty coffee is being produced.
+Incentivizing high-quality coffee production by paying higher premiums, farmers, exporters, and buyers are able to work together to establish relationships that support one another's success.
+In turn, increasing sustainable coffee farming protects biodiversity, improves production output, supports farmers with the income they need to sustain their businesses and support their families, increases demand from consumers and purchasers, and sheds more visibility on the specific region in which the specialty coffee is being produced.

 IEDR La Union is an educational institution that hosted the origin trip's coffee cupping competition.
 80% of the students at the school have parents who are displaced or derive their livelihood from the production of coffee.